The pit crew dies

 - The Death Race reboot trilogy has a couple of moments where road pit crew gets hit (or nearly hit) by errant gunfire.
-It is played for (dark) laughs on the first film and it is an important plot point because it allows one of the characters to fake his death and help the rest escape prison on the third movie, Inferno.
+It is played for (dark) laughs on the first film (Coach has to pull Lists to safety on two occasions, but some people standing behind them aren't so lucky) and it is an important plot point because it allows one of the characters to fake his death and help the rest escape prison on the third movie, Inferno.

 - The first time Daffy Duck gets the ball in Space Jam, he sees the Monstars converge upon him, and panics.
 Daffy passes the ball to Granny, a cheerleader on the sidelines.
 The five Monstars nonetheless gang tackle Granny.